Skip to main content

 • history/YYYY-MM-DD_topic.md — operational narratives for meaningful work.
 Multi-step changes, architecture decisions, lessons learned.

 The default AGENTS.md prompts the agent to read these on every session start.
 The agent maintains them itself — the user doesn’t usually touch them.
-For shared knowledge across agents, use Supabase documents (agents read/write the documents table).
+For shared knowledge across agents, use the knowledge system — workspace-scoped items are visible to all agents, and pinned items are automatically included in boot context.

 Agent-to-agent

-Agents see the same database, so they can see each other’s tasks and documents.
+Agents see the same database, so they can see each other’s tasks and knowledge.
 Coordination patterns:

-• @-mentions in comments — mentioning @agent-slug in a task or document comment enqueues an inbox item for that agent via the enqueue_comment_mentions trigger.
+• @-mentions in comments — mentioning @agent-slug in a task comment enqueues an inbox item for that agent via the enqueue_comment_mentions trigger.
 Dispatcher wakes the agent.

-• Automation rulesautomation_rules table can fire inbox items on CRM events.
-Agent A writes a contact update → rule creates inbox item for agent B.
+• Routines — routines can fire inbox items on CRM events or schedules.
+Agent A writes a contact update → routine creates inbox item for agent B.

 • Task assignment — assigning a task to an agent enqueues an inbox item (via enqueue_task_assignment trigger).